 WAC 246-282-012 Certificates of approval—Operation licenses, harvest site certificates.

-(1) The department issues two types of certificates of approval to persons who conduct shellfish operations.
-They are shellfish operation licenses and harvest site certificates.
+(1) The department may issue the following certificates of approval to a person who conducts shellfish operations:

+(a) A shellfish operation license; and

+(b) A harvest site certificate.

-(2) Any person who possesses a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must possess, or act on behalf of a person who possesses, a valid shellfish operation license.
-To obtain a shellfish operation license, a person must:
+(2) A person engaged in the actions listed in WAC 246-282-005(1), or a person acting on behalf of them, must have a valid shellfish operation license.

+(3) To get a shellfish operation license from the department, a person must:
-(a) Submit to the department a completed application on a form developed by the department;

-(b) Submit to the department an acceptable written plan of operations that completely describes the shellfish operation;
+(a) Submit a complete application on a form developed by the department and a written plan of operations that completely describes the shellfish operation;

-(c) Pass a preoperational inspection demonstrating compliance with chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance; and
+(b) Pass a preoperational inspection demonstrating compliance with chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance; and

-(d) Pay the department any shellfish operation license fee required by this chapter.
+(c) Pay the applicable fee required by WAC 246-282-990.

-(3) Any person who harvests a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption, must possess, or act on behalf of a person who possesses, a valid harvest site certificate.
-In order for a person to obtain a harvest site certificate, all of the following requirements must be met.
+(4) A person harvesting a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption or bait, or a person acting on behalf of them, must have a valid harvest site certificate.

+(5) For a person to get a harvest site certificate from the department, the following requirements must be met:

-(a) The person possesses a valid shellfish operation license.
+(a) The person has a valid shellfish operation license.;

-(b) The person submits to the department a completed application that describes the following characteristics of the site:
+(b) The person submits a completed application on a form developed by the department.
+The form must require, at a minimum, the following characteristics describing the site:

 (i) Geographic location;